 - you are separated and didn’t live together at all in that particular tax year, or

-Working out your gain
+Working out your capital gain

 However, you must use the market value of the asset to work out the gain if you: